Status of Settlement Distributions:

 Class Action Allegations

-This lawsuit is brought on behalf of the following persons:
+This lawsuit was certified as a Class consisting of the following persons:

 All persons who were vested participants in the Rainbow ESOP as of October 1, 2014 and the beneficiaries of any such participants.